HelmetBro/reinforcement_deep_learning/README.md

-* Three algorithms have been implemented: a2c, ddqn, and ppo.
+* Three algorithms have been implemented: a2c, ddqn, and mcpg.
 * All three models were run, tested, and trained based off of
 * our personal implementations of the algorithm.

 project/
 	|--> a2c
 	|--> ddqn
-	|--> ppo
+	|--> mcpg
 	|--> A2Cgifs [gifs taken from best trained model in a2c]
 	|--> DDQNgifs [gifs taken from best trained model in ddqn]